jatindhiman05/SplitwiseClone/README.md

 === Group Balances for Hostel Expenses ===
 Aditya's balances in group:
 Saurav owes: Rs 400.00
 Manish's balances in group:
 No outstanding balances
 Saurav's balances in group:
 Owes Aditya: Rs 400.00

+text

 ---

+## 🛠️ Getting Started

+1. Clone the repository
+2. Open in Visual Studio or your preferred C# IDE
+3. Build and run the project

+---

+## 📝 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.